The Mathematical Basics and the Results of the Theory of physical structures

-The group symmetry of binary physical structures, which were the principle object of investigation in monographs [10] and [24] be the author, is the determining one.
+termining one.
 That is, the function $f:\mathfrak{S}_f\to R^s$ where either $\mathfrak{S}_f\subseteq\mathfrak{M}^2$ or $\mathfrak{S}_f\subseteq\mathfrak{M}\times{N}$ defines a physical structure if and only if it allows a nontrivial finite dimensional group of motions.
 The condition of physical structures having a group symmetry of finite degree determines that degree, establishing whereby its relationship with the dimensionality of the sets and the rank of the structure by the relations (5.7), (5.8) and (11.5), (11.6).
 On the other hand, without the assumption of a group symmetry of finite degree even the relations (5.7) and (11.5), establishing the relationship of the dimensionality of the sets with the rank of the structure and containing no degree of a group symmetry, must be additionally stipulated in the initial axioms without any sufficient validation of the presence of any such relation.

 We shall note in conclusion that the results of this paragraph were published by the author in his note [36].

 In the mathematical apparatus of the theory of physical structures (TPS) functional equations are of key importance, and it is worth noting that the phenomenological and group symmetry yield different types of such equations.
 In this paragraph we are going to discuss the functional equations for physical structures on two sets.
 We remind that for geometric physical structures on one set the respective functional equations were discussed in \S6.